durrantlab/autogrow4/tutorial/tutorial.md

 ####    Additional pathing Instructions:
-    To use obabel to convert files, AutoGrow requires the path to the obabel executable.
+    To use obabel to convert files, AutoGrow4 requires the path to the obabel executable.
     Once installed the path to the obabel executable can be found by running:
         >>> which obabel
             /PATH_TO/obabel
-    This path should be provided to AutoGrow using the --obabel_path variable: python RunAutogrow.py .. --obabel_path /PATH_TO/obabel ...
+    This path should be provided to AutoGrow4 using the --obabel_path variable: python RunAutogrow.py .. --obabel_path /PATH_TO/obabel ...

 ### Python APIs: (Required)
-    AutoGrow requires multiple python API libraries to function.
+    AutoGrow4 requires multiple python API libraries to function.

 ####    Pythonic APIs: (APIs which automatically come installed with python)
     Most of the required python API libraries come preinstalled in most python installations.